-Cattai Homestead and historic farm buildings - Hawkesbury
+Cattai Homestead and historic farm buildings - Cattai

 Cattai National Park is made up of land originally granted to First Fleet assistant surgeon Thomas Arndell.
 Today, the park contains a number of historic colonial buildings associated with generations of the Arndell family who farmed along the Hawkesbury.
 It is an important part of Australian history and a must-see for history buffs.